top of page

 nigms_logo_vertical.jpeg

-Mutations in Bicaudal D2 cause neuromuscular diseases : The dynein adapter Bicaudal D2 (BicD2) facilitates several important transport pathways in the cell which are essential for brain development and important for muscle development and protein secretion.
-The significance of these pathways is underscored by the fact that BicD2 mutations cause devastating brain development and neuromuscular diseases including a subset of cases for spinal muscular atrophy, which is the most common genetic cause of death in infants, and ALS.
-We have established that several of these mutations change the affinity of BicD2 to distinct cargoes in a distinct manner.
-Based on our data, we propose that some of these mutations cause a coiled-coil registry shift in the cargo-binding domain of BicD2, which is a vertical displacement of the alpha-helices, that remodels the domain and changes its cargo selectivity, to switch between distinct cellular transport pathways.
+Mutations in Bicaudal D2 cause neuromuscular disease: The dynein adapter Bicaudal D2 (BicD2) facilitates three cellular transport pathways, which are essential for brain and muscle development.
+The significance of these pathways is underscored by the fact that BicD2 mutations cause devastating brain development and neuromuscular diseases including spinal muscular atrophy, which is the most common genetic cause of death in infants.
+We have established that several mutations change the affinity of BicD2 to distinct cargoes and result in defects of the associated transport pathways.
+We propose that some of these mutations cause a coiled-coil registry shift in BicD2, which is a vertical displacement of the alpha-helices, that remodels the surface of BicD2 and changes its cargo selectivity.
+A coiled-coil registry shift would be a novel disease mechanism that may apply to other coiled coils, which are the most common tertiary structure in proteins.
 Read more 1 + 2.

 Cargo selection and activation mechanism of the dynein adapter Bicaudal D2: Nup358, a protein of the nuclear pore complex, facilitates a nuclear positioning pathway that is essential for neuromuscular and brain development.
 Nup358 interacts with the dynein adaptor Bicaudal D2 (BicD2), which in turn recruits the dynein machinery to position the nucleus.
 We showed that a minimal Nup358 domain activates dynein/dynactin/BicD2 for processive motility on microtubules.
-We identified a Nup358 α-helix, which transitioned from a random coil to an α-helical conformation upon BicD2 binding and formed the core of the Nup358-BicD2 interface.
+We identified a Nup358 α-helix, which formed the core of the Nup358-BicD2 interface.
 Mutations in this region of Nup358 decreased the Nup358/BicD2 interaction, resulting in decreased dynein recruitment and impaired motility.
 BicD2 thus recognizes Nup358 through a ‘cargo recognition α-helix,’ a structural feature that may stabilize BicD2 in its activated state and promote processive dynein motility.
 Read more

 Single-particle cryo-electron microscopy is a cutting-edge structural biology method that allows us to determine the structures of proteins at a resolution where individual atoms can be visualized.
 Our lab is combining it with other structural biology methods such as X-ray crystallography, computational methods, NMR spectroscopy, circular dichroism spectroscopy, multi-angle light scattering, binding assays and small-angle X-ray scattering to analyze the structures of motor protein complexes that are important for positioning of the nucleus in the cell.